nrgslp/nrgslp.github.io/_pages/clinical.md

 {% include base_path %}

 I practiced for six years as a speech-language pathologist and teacher of the gifted and talented before pursuing a doctorate.
-My clinical work combined best practices from these two domains to meet the needs of all students, including twice-exceptional students with disparate areas of talent and need.
+My clinical work combined best practices from these two domains to meet the needs of all students, including twice-exceptional students with disparate areas of talent and need at an nursery-high school independent school in New York State.
-As the founder and director of this differentiated educational program, I was personally responsible for the creation and implementation of the following at an independent school (Nursery-High School):
+As the founder and director I was personally responsible for the creation and implementation of the following components of a differentiated educational program:

 ## Case Management:
 * Oversaw the education of all students in the building.